 안녕하세요.토미입니다.

-Let’s have fun learning an amazing language, Korean!
+Let’s have fun learning a fantastic language, Korean!

 In today’s class, we will learn about the past tense of verbs and adjectives.

-After completing today’s class, you can not only say simple past tense sentences such as “I really had fun today,” but also say a present perfect progressive form that connects the past and the present, such as “I’ve been doing this job.”
+After completing today’s class, you can say simple past tense sentences, such as “I really had fun today,” and a present perfect progressive form that connects the past and the present, such as “I’ve been doing this job.”

-I am very glad to see your range of your vocabulary and expression getting wider as we progress through more lessons.
+I am happy to see the range of your vocabulary and expression getting wider as we progress through more lessons.

-Let’s keep it up until the end, imagining ourselves speaking Korean fluently, and pass the official TOPIK test in the near future!
+Let’s keep it up until the end, imagining ourselves speaking Korean fluently and passing the official TOPIK test in the near future!

 그럼 시작할게요!